Pension savings plans

 The tax benefit is only available to people who earn a sufficient amount of taxable income in Belgium.

-Since 2018, you’ve been able to choose between two maximum tax-deductible amounts you can save under a pension savings plan.
-One gives you a tax benefit of 25%, the other 30%, depending on the amount you choose.
+Since 2018, you've been able to choose between two maximum tax-deductible amounts you can save under a pension savings plan.
+One gives you a tax break of 30% (when you opt for the lower tax-deductible amount), the other 25% (when you opt for the higher amount).

 Can I choose the capped amount I can save for tax relief?